Tuesday, September 14

 Potassium

-Pantothenic Acid also known as Vitamin B5
+Pantothenic Acid, also known as Vitamin B5

-Ribflavin also known as Vitamin B2
+Riboflavin also known as Vitamin B2

-Niacin also known as Vitamin B3
+Niacin, also known as Vitamin B3

 Vitamin C